jonathanstark/FastActive/README.md

 ## Project Goals

-The goal of FastActive is to make it simple for web developers to add instantaneous visual feedback for touch interactions to their websites and web apps.
+The goal of FastActive is to make it simple for web developers to add instantaneous visual feedback for touch interactions to their websites and web apps with a minuscule amout of javascript.

 ## Features